-Benefit Detail Intern Salaried Medical Officer in Training Other Doctors Public Patients Covers you for the treatment, advice or service, provided to public patients provided you are not otherwise entitled to indemnity for medical services provided to Public Patients. × ~ V Good Samaritan Acts - Worldwide Covers you for Good Samaritan Acts anywhere in the world including USA. ✓ ✓ ✓ Good Samaritan Acts for Employees in Australia and overseas Employees are automatically covered for Good Samaritan Acts which occur in Australia in the course of employment.
-Employees are also covered for Good Samaritan Acts overseas (excluding the USA and jurisdictions to which the laws of the USA apply) when accompanying you, which occur in the course of their employment by you or a Practice Entity, where you and the Practice Entity are covered for Practice overseas (as defined in the Policy). × ~ V Vicarious liability Covers you and the Practice Entity for vicarious liability in respect of acts, errors or omissions committed or alleged to have been committed by: (a) An employee in the course of Practice (b) A locum or other contractor Cover for liability arising from a locum is subject to: • The locum providing their services in your absence for no more than 90 days; • Where he or she is a registered medical practitioner; • The locum's services are not billed in their name; and • The work is within your Category or a lower risk Category as determined by us. (c) A non-employed health care professional (other than a medical practitioner) under direct supervision, training or mentoring by you in the course of providing health care treatment, advice or service within the same Category as you.
-A non-employed health care professional means a person who, at the time of the act, error or omission: • a registered nurse, a registered nurse practitioner or a registered midwife (other than an Eligible Midwife), respectively, who was not employed by you or a Practice Entity or in partnership with you; and • was required by a college, training institution, medical board or nursing and midwifery board to be directly supervised, trained or mentored by you for the purpose of obtaining, retaining or regaining a recognised professional medical or nursing or midwifery qualification, award or registration. ×
+Benefit Detail Intern Salaried Medical Officer in Training Other Doctors Public Patients Covers you for the treatment, advice or service, provided to public patients provided you are not otherwise entitled to indemnity for medical services provided to Public Patients. × v V Note Some Categories specifically exclude cover for civil claims arising from services to public patients.
+Refer Categories of Insurance Guide for Doctors for details.
+Good Samaritan Acts - Worldwide Covers you for Good Samaritan Acts anywhere in the world including USA. ~ ~ ~ Good Samaritan Acts for Employees in Australia and overseas Employees are automatically covered for Good Samaritan Acts which occur in Australia in the course of employment.
+Employees are also covered for Good Samaritan Acts overseas (excluding the USA and jurisdictions to which the laws of the USA apply) when accompanying you, which occur in the course of their employment by you or a Practice Entity, where you and the Practice Entity are covered for Practice overseas (as defined in the Policy). × ~ ~ Vicarious liability Covers you and the Practice Entity for vicarious liability in respect of acts, errors or omissions committed or alleged to have been committed by: (a) An employee in the course of Practice (b) A locum or other contractor Cover for liability arising from a locum is subject to: The locum providing their services in your absence for no more than 90 days; Where he or she is a registered medical practitioner; The locum's services are not billed in their name; and The work is within your Category or a lower risk Category as determined by us. (c) A non-employed health care professional (other than a medical practitioner) under direct supervision, training or mentoring by you in the course of providing health care treatment, advice or service within the same Category as you.
+A non-employed health care professional means a person who, at the time of the act, error or omission: a registered nurse, a registered nurse practitioner or a registered nurse practitice Entity or in partnership with you; and was required by a college, training institution, medical board or nursing and midwifery board to be directly supervised, trained or mentored by you for the purpose of obtaining, retaining or regaining a recognised professional medical or nursing or midwifery qualification, award or registration. × r